 Wolves Do It, Sort Of

 Wolves are the ancestors of our indoor pups, and they’re known for howling at the moon.
 But did you know the moon has nothing to do with wolves’ howling?
-Wolves are nocturnal, and they need to communicate.
-So they howl at night.
-They also throw their heads back, which makes it seem like their looking up.
-And “up” is the general direction of the moon.
-They do this regardless of the position or fullness of the moon, and your pup may still have some of those instincts buried deep down that make him want to shout to all the neighbor dogs after your bedtime.
+Wolves are nocturnal, and they need to communicate, so they howl at night.
+They also throw their heads back, which makes it seem like their looking up, and “up” is the general direction of the moon.
+Wolves do this regardless of the position or fullness of the moon, and your pup may still have some of those instincts buried deep down that make him want to shout to all the neighbor dogs after your bedtime.

 They Hear Better At Night